bobymicroby/elmo/README.md

 Elmo will help you write your android applications in a modern, unidirectional and functional way.
 You will have easy and great tests for free, and you will never have to deal with concurrency and async issues.

+Elmo is a bit different from all other "Elm Architecture for Android" thingies out there:

+- library not a framework
+- choose between pure and side effecting 'update'
+- use your own `cmd` and `msg` types
+- subscriptions
+- correct and property based tested code
+- disposable sandboxes
+- `result` and `maybe` types
+- great tutorial

 I am a firm believer in functional programming, and I know that for many Android developers this is still uncharted territory, but if you keep reading until the end, I promise you that you will rise again, harder and stronger!
 For what is immutable my never change!